monobot/asyncorm/README.rst

 Dependencies
 ------------

-AsyncOrm currently only depends on AsyncPg.
+AsyncOrm currently only depends on AsyncPg and netaddr.

 asyncpg_, is a database interface library designed specifically for PostgreSQL and Python/asyncio.